 Apples lower your blood pressure and lower the chances of you developing cancer and cardiovascular complications.
 So, grab that apple and take a bite now!

 Next comes oranges with a glycemic index of 40 which is a low glycemic index as well.
 Oranges are found to decrease that blood sugar level effectively so it is highly recommended for gestational diabetes.

 It has vitamin C, raises the body’s immunity level, keeps that high blood pressure under control in hypertensive individuals, decreases cholesterol levels and hence prevents heart diseases.
 Also, it is good for the skin and so indulge yourself in orange without delay!

 Who doesn’t like these pretty red fruits?
 We all do!
 And now you have a reason to eat them even more.
 Strawberries have a glycemic index of just 41 which is quite low.
 In addition, they have more actually more vitamin C content than even oranges!
 And not only that they also have vitamin B9 and antioxidants.

 Being so packed with nutrients and still managing such a low glycemic index makes it a huge favorite among diabetics!

 They up your body’s immune game and also watch that sugar level.
 So, what are you waiting for?
 Grab them now while they are still fresh!

 Next in line comes grapes with a low glycemic index of 53.
 This particular fruit item has got so many benefits that it’s so much difficult to state all of them at once.
 Grapes are rich in so many vitamins and minerals, and antioxidants.

-In short, they help reduce the cholesterol level, reduce the blood sugar level, protect against certain infections, strengthen your bones, protect against cancer and so on and on.
+In short, they help reduce cholesterol levels, reduce blood sugar levels, protect against certain infections, strengthen your bones, protect against cancer, and so on and on.